Showing Posts From

 I could really use a sign right about now

 There's a gloom in my house right now.
 A family friend in our ward passed away this past week after a short but vigorous battle with cancer.
-He leaves behind an amazing family with kids ages Primary through missionary.
-Our heart breaks for his wonderful family and will miss the cheery smile and spirit he always brought into the room.
-He was the kind of guy that always made...
+He leaves behind an amazing family with kids ranging from Primary age through missionary age.
+Our hearts break for his wonderful family and we will miss the cheery smile and spirit he always brought into the room.
+He was the kind of guy that always made you feel like you were important when you talked to him.
+As another ward member said when they heard of his death, "Heaven just leveled up."

 Taking advantage of trials